• Skip to primary navigation

 Instructions

-• Coat a large stock pot with olive oil and place it over medium heat.
+• Cook the Vegetables.
+Coat a large soup pot with olive oil and place it over medium-low heat.
 Add the onion and garlic and cook until the onion is soft and beginning to brown, about 7 minutes.

-• Add the potato, ¼ cup of the sun-dried tomatoes, roasted red pepper, paprika, cayenne, and the kale.
+Add the potato, ¼ cup of the sun-dried tomatoes, roasted red pepper, paprika, cayenne, and the kale.
 Cook this mixture until the kale has wilted.
 All of the ingredients should be starting to brown and to sticking to the bottom of the pan -- it will take about 10 minutes.
-Then deglaze the pan with the sherry.
-Use a straight edged, wooden spatula to scrape any bits of food off the bottom of the pan and back into the mixture.

-• Once the sherry has evaporated completely, add the vegetable stock.
-Bring to a boil, cover the pot, and then reduce to a very low simmer.
+• Add Stock and Simmer.
+Add the vegetable stock, bring to a boil, cover the pot, and then reduce to a very low simmer.
 Simmer the soup for about 30 minutes.
 (At this point the potatoes should be very tender.)

-• Drizzle a bit of extra virgin olive oil over each served bowl of soup and top each one with a few of the remaining sun-dried tomatoes.
+• Garnish and serve.
+Drizzle a bit of the oil from the sun-dried tomato marinade over the soup -- or individual servings -- and top with a few of the remaining sun-dried tomato pieces and chili flakes (if desired).

-Keywords light and healthy recipes, vegan soups, comforting soup recipes
+Keywords vegan soups, comforting soup recipes, healthy soup recipes

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.